Bulk Upload WooCommerce Product Photos from Your Phone

 Recommended Optimization Plugins

-- ShortPixel — excellent compression with a generous free tier (100 images/month).
+- ShortPixel offers excellent compression with a generous free tier (100 images/month).
 Supports WebP conversion and handles both new uploads and existing images.

-- Imagify — from the makers of WP Rocket.
-Clean interface, good compression, automatic optimization on upload.
+- Imagify, from the makers of WP Rocket, has a clean interface, good compression, and automatic optimization on upload.

-- Smush — free bulk optimization for up to 50 images at a time.
+- Smush provides free bulk optimization for up to 50 images at a time.
 The Pro version adds CDN serving and next-gen format support.

 WooCommerce Image Settings